marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-directory-search.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: directory options, options, directory search, search path

 .. _directory-options:

-.. index:: directory options

-.. index:: options, directory search

-.. index:: search path

 Options for Directory Search
 ****************************